-This new 1.5 day workshop will support you to complete a Gap Analysis against the 4 divisions of the Core Module.
-The evidence captured in your Gap Analysis can be used to complete the NDIS Commissions online self assessment.
+This new 2 day workshop will support you to complete a Gap Analysis against the 4 divisions of the Core Module.
+The evidence captured in your Gap Analysis can be used to complete the NDIS Commissions online self assessment and get read for audit.
 DSC consultants will provide you will step by step support and guidance, including tips and tricks to identifying your evidence and improvement opportunities.
-We've also included mapping between the HSQF standards and the NDIS Q&S Standards to help align your past auditing to the new requirements.

-This hands on, practical workshop is designed for 2 staff from each organisation to work together in documenting their evidence against each Core Module Practice Standard.
-Be prepared to finish the 1.5 days with a completed gap analysis and continuous improvement plan.
+This hands on, practical workshop is designed for small groups of like minded organisations to work together in documenting their evidence against each Core Module Practice Standard.
+Be prepared to finish the 2 days with a completed gap analysis and a good start on your continuous improvement plan.
 Come ready to work in a supportive environment, led by consultants who know their stuff and with fellow colleagues and peers who are on the same journey.

 1 person: $1150 + GST

 We are currently offering this opportunity in Melbourne only.
 Register your interest if you'd like us to run another session near you.

 This is not a beginners workshop.
 All attendees are expected to have attended